QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-08-mapping_gettingstartedue5.md

     * the 99 after `pakchunk` indicates the load order of paks.
 We keep maps at 99.
     * Replace `YOURMAPNAME` with whatever your map's name is.
 This will not show up in game, but will help identify your map/mod to people downloading your mod.

 >A lot of mods have _P appended to the end of their .paks.
 For maps we do not need it and should not use this namespace.
 Using _P in your package actually patches over files and we do not want to to this!
-There are a bunch of shadercaches that are generated when wee cook our map and it will conflict with other mods if you include them.
+There could be a bunch of Blueprints or shadercaches that are generated when we cook our map and it will conflict with other mods if you include them.
 **AGAIN.
 DO NOT ADD _P TO YOUR PAK NAME.**
 {: .prompt-danger }